-The council believes the fee structure to be quite modest - the licence fee gives you a five year licence - there are no subsequent fees in years 2, 3, 4 or 5.
-Licences are not transferrable so if a licensed property is sold, the new owner must apply for a new licence in their own right.
+We believe the fee structure to be quite modest.
+The licence fee gives you a five year licence - there are no subsequent fees in years 2, 3, 4 or 5.
+Licences are not transferrable, so if a licensed property is sold, the new owner must apply for a new licence in their own right.

-The fees until the end of March 2024 have been set and are as detailed in the fee structure linked Additional HMO response to points raised during consultation below, and are a flat-fee of £488 for a 3 bedroom HMO for a five-year Additional Licence, with an additional £122 for each bedroom over 3.
+The fees until the end of March 2024 have been set and are as detailed in the fee structure, and are a flat-fee of £488 for a 3 bedroom HMO for a five-year additional licence, with an additional

+£122 for each bedroom over 3.

 We would expect responsible landlords to absorb the cost of licensing as part of operating a rental business, much in the same way a food business would have a cost associated with registering their business.

 The cost for a 5 year licence for a 3 bedroom property, the cost equates to less than £2 per week.
 The cost of the licence fee can be offset against the business tax costs.
 Some landlords may subsequently increase rents to recover the costs of the licence but this will be a business decision for them to make